 She was expert at holding what was beyond her.
 She was safety, mirror, shit talker.
 She loved children, enjoyed telling them stories and teaching them how to play card games.
 She was a listener.
 And she was hard.
 Sometimes it took more energy to love her.
 She had trouble navigating this world and the others.

 She requested that everyone call her Bubbie.
 Grandma felt “too regular”.
 She died on October 4th, 2016 at 1:30pm.
 She was surrounded by family.
 I lifted my arm, which lost its strength in the moments it took my aunt and me to drive from Oakland to Richmond and listen to the doctor tell us about the loss of oxygen to her brain.
-I held it to her ear so that her oldest brother could say his goodbyes.
+I held it to her ear so that her eldest brother could say his goodbyes.
 All I heard was sorry.